 In case you are filing against someone you had an intimate relationship with, you can consult with an advocate.
 The advocate can assist you with certain aspects of the case.
 They can review your case documents, and talk to you directly to discuss your case.

 4. Submit to Court

 Submit the paperwork to begin the legal process.
 You can do that by either printing and visiting the court or directly E-filing from this website.

 1. Reduce Violence

 Civil protective orders (such as a DVRO) are effective in reducing partner violence for many women.
 For half the women in the sample, a protective order stopped the violence.
 For the other half, the orders significantly reduced violence and abuse.

 They are a relatively low-cost solution, particularly when compared with the social and personal costs of partner violence.

-The impact of civil protective orders on reducing violence and abuse did not differ for rural (country side) and urban (cities) women.
-In rural areas, where resources and services for partner violence may be more limited, it is critical to reduce barriers to obtaining protective orders as research indicates they may be an effective resource.
+The impact of civil protective orders on reducing violence and abuse did not differ for rural and urban women.
+In rural areas where resources and services for partner violence may be more limited, it is critical to reduce barriers to obtaining protective orders as research indicates they may be an effective resource.
 Community-level barriers to enforce civil protective orders exist for women in rural areas.

 Court Forms Created

 When you pass the screening and complete the questionnaires, you can then download the following standard court forms filled correctly with your information.
 These court forms are provided by the California Courts and used across courts in Canada for DVRO.